-Four businesses will be chosen to be part of an eight-week programme to receive support and guidance from leading mentors to give their businesses a boost.
+Pomegranate Kitchen is one of four fledgling food businesses around the region about to take part in an eight-week programme receiving support and guidance from leading mentors to give their organisation a boost.

 In the capital’s inaugural year, the Good Food Boost programme’s mentors are Shepherd Elliott, co-owner of Ti Kouka café, co-founder of Leeds Street Bakery, and founder of Shepherd restaurant, Kathryn Robinson (The Assignment Group), Teva Stewart (CommonSense Organics), and Richard Shirtcliffe (Coffee Supreme).

 Winners also receive a strategy session with the FoodBowl or NZ Food Innovation Network’s FOODPILOT project, and a one-on-one business development session with the Wellington Regional Economic Development Agency (WREDA).

 The programme is run by the Sustainable Business Network (SBN).
 This year, Wellington City Council is partnering with SBN to bring it to Wellington, with support from Le Cordon Bleu and WREDA.

 SBN Wellington Regional Coordinator Laurie Foon is the project manager, and proud to be involved with the programme.